 Rapid Rehousing.
-The City allocates ESG funds for rapid re-housing services for homeless adults currently staying at the Dorothy Day Center - Saint Paul Higher Ground emergency shelter, rapid re-housing services for homeless families staying at the YWCA Saint Paul's housing, rapid re-housing services for homeless single adults staying at Theresa Living Center, and rapid re-housing services provided by SafeZone for homeless youth.
+The Citalic lates ESG funds for rapid re-housing services for homeless adults currently staying at the Doroc y Day Center - Saint Paul Higher Ground emergency shelter, rapid re-housing services for home as families staying at the YWCA Saint Paul's housing, rapid re-housing services for homeless single dults staying at Theresa Living Center, and rapid re-housing services provided by Citalic lates a living center.

 Transitional housing.
-The City's ESG funds partially pay operating funds for transitional housing services such as the YWCA St. Paul's transitional housing and Theresa Living Center's transitional housing.
+The City' SG artially pay operating funds for transitional housing services such as the YWCA St. Pa I's transitional housing and Theresa Living Center's transitional housing.

-Dorothy Day Center (Saint Paul Higher Ground, Dorothy Day Residence and Opportunity Center).
-In 2016-2017, City staff worked with Catholic Charities and Minnesota Housing to develop a new Dorothy Day Higher Ground Facility which now has 280 shelter beds and 193 single room living units.
-During 2018, City staff is currently working with Catholic Charities and Minnesota Housing to develop Dorothy Day Phase II with a new Opportunity Connection Center and up to 170 additional supportive housing units (Dorothy Day Residence).
+Dorothy Day Center (Saint Paul Highe.
+Grou. d.
+Jorothy Day Residence and Opportunity Center).
+In 2016-2017, City staff worked with cutholic make ties and Minnesota Housing to develop a new Dorothy Day Higher Ground Fact by which now as 280 shelter beds and 193 single room living units.
+During 2018, City staff is cut entire working with Catholic Charities and Minnesota Housing to develop Dorothy Day Phase with a new Opportunity Connection Center and up to 170 additional supportive housing units (Dorothy Day Reside Control of the Control of

 Outside-In.
-The City, County, and Saint Paul Foundation recently funded the Outside-In project to which the Saint Paul Police and/or street outreach workers can direct homeless residents currently sleeping in downtown skyways or metro transit to an additional winter emergency shelter.
+The City, County, and Saint Paul Foundation recent funded the Outside-In project to which the Saint Paul Police and/or street outreach works. can direct homeless residents currently sleeping in downtown skyways or metro transit to an additional winter emergency shelter.
 Addressing the immediate need for additional emergency winter shelter, the Outside-In Project is comprised of leaders of Saint Paul City Council, Ramsey County Board, Mayor's Office, and the Saint Paul Foundation working together for systemic change.